Meshulash/.github/profile/README.md

 ## YonaAI

 YonaAI is an AI model and chatbot in the making, that will be able to assist teenagers with legal matters by analyzing and elucidating Israeli laws, utilizing retrieval-augmented generation (RAG) technology.
+Once completed, the project will be open source right here on GitHub.